LZ-LAB/HyMRformer/README.md

-This paper has been submitted to KBS.
+This paper has been submitted to Knowledge-Based Systems.

 All local experiments are obtained on NVIDIA GeForce RTX 3090 GPUs and PyTorch 1.12.0.